 The drugs policy needs to be flexible enough to cope with the wide range of different situations that workers encounter.
 The temptation is to write rigorous and inflexible rules.
 Certainly, these leave little room for confusion and make it clear what staff are expected to do.
-All too often staff have actually cried out for clear 'black and white' policies, disliking the uncertainty that can creep in with a flexible policy.
+All too often staff have requested clear 'black and white' policies, disliking the uncertainty that can creep in with a flexible policy.